-My Rights, My Say is a children's service which provides advice and information, advocacy support, legal representation and a service to seek children's views independently about their support.
+My Rights My Say - a children's service supporting children aged 12-15 to use their rights.
+They provide advice and information, advocacy support, legal representation and a service to independently seek children's views about the support they receive with their learning.